-A dead hang is a type of exercise in which you grasp an overhead Kt pull up bar, rings, or whatever else you can swing from, and hang with both feet suspended from the floor with your arms augmented.
+A dead hang is a type of exercise in which you grasp an overhead Kt free standing pull up bar, rings, or whatever else you can swing from, and hang with both feet suspended from the floor with your arms augmented.
 You need to ensure that your arms in a relaxed state and furthermore ensure you hold your shoulder bones down.
 Once in position, you basically think cheerful contemplations, and stay there until the measure of time you’re shooting for is finished, or until you can’t hang on anymore.

 Dead hangs are an extraordinary, and straightforward apparatus for building hold quality and perseverance.
 Notwithstanding the undeniable grasp benefits, dead hangs are additionally extraordinary in light of the fact that they help decompress your spine (which remedies your stance and declines your danger of back harm), and increment your center strength.